Canon Mount (FD/FL/EF) SLRs:

 The Canon A-1 is an advanced manual focus SLR produced by Canon, Inc. between 1978 and 1985.
 It featured through the the lens (TTL) full aperture metering, automatic exposure, and aperture and shutter priority metering.The A-1 was designed as a professional level camera, complementing the consumer AE-1 which Canon had released two years earlier.

 At the time of its release, the A-1 was revolutionary with an integrated CPU and a full range of automatic exposure modes.
-It can take the entire Canon FD series of bayonet mount lenses (which can be bought very inexpensively on ebay at a fraction of the EOS equivalents) as well as most FL and non-FD lenses.
-It has AE-lock, exposure compensation, multiple exposure ability, and depth of field preview features.
-It was leaps ahead of any of its Nikon counterparts at the time.
+It could take the entire Canon FD series of bayonet mount lenses (which can now be bought very inexpensively on ebay at a fraction of the EOS equivalents) as well as most FL and non-FD lenses.
+It had AE-lock, exposure compensation, multiple exposure ability, and depth of field preview features.
+It was a generation ahead of any of its Nikon counterparts at the time.
 Using the text or images on this website without permission on an ebay auction or any other site is a violation of federal law.

 My Canon A-1 (serial #15001xx) was in almost mint condition when I bought it in late 2008 at an antique mall.
 The A-1 was built as late as 1985.
 There is almost no wear visible anywhere on the camera.
 I tested the camera fully and it works perfectly.
 The camera takes a 6V PX28A alkaline battery, but I put in 4 LR44 batteries with a wad of aluminium foil instead.
 This worked just fine.